ibm-cloud-docs/cloud-object-storage/help/billing.md

 *  **Standard** is used for active workloads, with no charge for data retrieved (other than the cost of the operational request itself).
 *  **Vault** is used for cool workloads where data is accessed less than once a month - an extra retrieval charge ($/GB) is applied each time data is read.
 The service includes a minimum threshold for object size and storage period consistent with the intended use of this service for cooler, less-active data.
 *  **Cold Vault** is used for cold workloads where data is accessed every 90 days or less - a larger extra retrieval charge ($/GB) is applied each time data is read.
 The service includes a longer minimum threshold for object size and storage period consistent with the intended use of this service for cold, inactive data.

-*  **Flex** is being replaced by Smart Tier for dynamic workloads.
+**Flex** has been replaced by Smart Tier for dynamic workloads.
+Flex users can continue to manage their data in existing Flex buckets, although no new Flex buckets may be created.
 Existing users can reference pricing information [here](/docs/cloud-object-storage?topic=cloud-object-storage-flex-pricing).
+{:note}

 For more information about pricing, see [the pricing table at ibm.com](https://cloud.ibm.com/objectstorage/create#pricing){: external}.